Pictured above: Corn snakeroot (Eryngium aquaticum) by Eleanor Dietrich. Click on terms for botanical definitions. View post as a PDF.

-Corn snakeroot blooms vary in color from a pale whitish-blue to a rich lavender or cornflower blue.
+Corn snakeroot (Eryngium aquaticum) blooms vary in color from a pale whitish-blue to a rich lavender or cornflower blue.
 Flowerheads are about 1/2” to 1” in diameter, globular and are surrounded by spiny bracts.
 They are borne near the tops of multi-branched, erect stems.
 Leaves are sessile, linear and alternately arranged.
 Leaf margins are entire or may be finely toothed.

 Corn snakeroot typically flowers summer through late fall.
 A variety of pollinators are attracted to its flowers.
 It occurs naturally in sunny marshes and swamps, along pond edges and in ditches.